Bert Kreischer: Stand-up comedy

 Kreischer's first experience with stand-up comedy was at Potbelly's, a bar and nightclub in Tallahassee, Florida.
 Kreischer moved to New York City after a tape of one of his sets was sent to a talent agent who invited him to the city to watch some stand-up shows.
 Kreischer worked the door at the now-defunct Boston Comedy Club.

 Kreischer is known for performing stand-up comedy while shirtless.
 He is also known for his storytelling; his most popular story is about how he allegedly earned the nickname "The Machine".
 The story revolves around how he inadvertently helped the Russian mafia rob a train while on a college trip to Russia.
 A movie adaptation was released on May 26, 2023.

 In 2004, Kreischer was featured along with four other comedians on the DVD release National Lampoon Live: New Faces – Volume 2.
 That same year one of his stories appeared on an episode of the animated Comedy Central series Shorties Watchin' Shorties.

 As a stand-up comedian Kreischer has performed internationally and has appeared on late night talk shows Late Show with David Letterman, Jimmy Kimmel Live, and Conan.
 He also appeared regularly as a guest on Rachael Ray from 2011 to 2015.

 His first comedy special Bert Kreischer: Comfortably Dumb appeared on Comedy Central in 2009.
 Kreischer returned to the network in 2015 for the storytelling series This Is Not Happening, recounting his experience wrestling a bear.

 Showtime released Bert Kreischer: The Machine in 2016.

 Netflix has subsequently produced four comedy specials, filming Bert Kreischer: Secret Time in Philadelphia, PA released August 2018; filming Bert Kreischer: Hey Big Boy in Cleveland, OH released March 2020; filming Bert Kreischer: Razzle Dazzle in Omaha released March 2023; and filming Bert Kreischer: Lucky in Tampa, FL released March 2025.
+In 2026, Netflix also produced a series called "Free Bert" produced by Jarrad Paul and Andrew Mogel, where Bert stars as himself settling into Beverly Hills with Arden Myrin co-starring as his wife.